For the hasty, antsy, jittery and apace, here is what I do (They all mean you are in a hurry and are now reading this garbage):

 The reportages were trying to immerse the reader in the stories, play with new ways to present content while combining interactive modules with good storytelling.

 On the plus side, we received praise for our designs and for being bold.
 And we worked with some talented journalists and learned why the industry is doomed.
 After trying a few different business models (apart from selling ads) we recognized that as a content creator we could not scale.
 But without being involved in the production the quality would suffer.
-Unfortunately, this story does not have a happy finishing.
+Unfortunately, this story does not have a happy ending.

 Read on.
 You get some eye candy, I promise.